SanaMobile/sana.protocol_builder/src-backend/README.md

 Frequently Used Commands
----
+===

-These commands are assuming you are currently in the `src` folder.
+These commands are assuming you are currently in the `src-backend` folder.

 Exporting Flatpages
-===
+---

 ```
-./manage.py dumpdata sites flatpages --indent=4 > ./src/fixtures/pages.json
+./manage.py dumpdata sites flatpages --indent=4 > ./fixtures/pages.json
 ```

 Compile Bootstrap
-===
+---

 ```
 grunt
 ```

 Running Development Server
-===
+---

 ```
 ./manage.py syncdb